 These children are particularly vulnerable.
 The most common reasons for children becoming looked after is as a result of abuse and/or neglect.
 HCH will ensure that staff have the necessary skills and knowledge to keep children looked after, and previously looked after, safe.
 All staff will have the skills and knowledge to keep these children safe.
 Appropriate staff will have the information they need in relation to a looked-after child's legal status.
 For example, who has parental responsibility, who is not permitted to have contact and who is not permitted to know where the child is being educated, and the level of decision-making power the local authority has given the carer.
-The designated teacher for children looked after is Amy Burgess.
+The designated teacher for children looked after in the Prep years is Susie Byers, and in the Senior years, Katy Deacon.
 The designated governor for children looked after is Libby Nicholas.